Rules

 | columns_all_documented | Documentation Catalog | Check if all SQL columns are documented in e.g. their yml file.
 Validates that database columns match documentation. | columns, catalog, database, schema, undocumented |

-| columns_have_description | Documentation Catalog Fallback | Check if all documented columns have non-empty descriptions.
-Ensures column-level documentation is complete | columns, descriptions, documentation, catalog, database |
+| columns_have_description | Documentation Catalog Fallback | Check if all documented columns have descriptions. | columns, descriptions, documentation, catalog, database |

-| columns_name_convention | Naming Catalog Fallback | Check if column names follow casing (e.g.snake_case) or custom regex patterns.
-Enforces naming standards using configurable patterns. | columns, naming, pattern, regex, conventions |
+| columns_name_convention | Naming Catalog Fallback | Check if column names follow casing (e.g.snake_case) or custom regex patterns. | columns, naming, pattern, regex, conventions |

-| columns_canonical_name | Naming Catalog Fallback | Enforce canonical column naming by flagging invalid name patterns.
-Supports exceptions for allowed variations. | columns, canonical, naming, standards, consistency |
+| columns_canonical_name | Naming Catalog Fallback | Enforce canonical column naming by flagging invalid name patterns. | columns, canonical, naming, standards, consistency |

 | columns_have_data_type | Documentation Catalog Fallback | Check if columns have data types defined.
 Supports coverage threshold (all or percentage). | columns, data types, coverage, catalog, database |